 PEACH CLINICS offers sessions of intensive permanent hair removal by galvanic electrolysis for face, chest, body and genital areas.
 Intensive treatment can reduce the overall hours of treatment required for a beard to 100 hours conducted as a number of intensive sessions over just 6 months.

-For more information, read our dedicated page on intensive treatment sessions for transgender.Intensive treatment →
+For more information, read our dedicated page on intensive treatment sessions for transgender women.Intensive treatment →

 The TransHealth Initiative

-PEACH CLINICS is proud to support The TransHealth Initiative which is an ongoing effort to bring together health professionals in transgender care for a common purpose: innovation and advancement of services aimed at improving the quality of life for members of the transgender community.
+PEACH CLINICS is proud to support The TransHealth Initiative which is an ongoing effort to bring together health professionals in the care for of transgender women for a common purpose: innovation and advancement of services aimed at improving the quality of life for members of the transgender female community.

 FACIALTEAM’s philosophy is based on the individualisation of each treatment.
 Each face requires a different series of procedures in order to achieve a unique, more feminine look.
 FFS is much more than just employing the correct procedure; it is understanding the relationship between all facial features within the frame of gender traits and how specific changes will affect the overall look of your face.